Elsa Gullberg: Biography

 The Swedish Society of Crafts and Design was reorganized in 1915.
 The educational practices related to arts and crafts were redesigned in line with modernizing Swedish textile industries.

 In 1927, she started Sweden’s first modern interior design firm Elsa Gullberg Textil og Inredningar AB, which focused on tradition-based styles.

 At the World’s Fair in New York, one of her famous designs, Lilies, was exhibited in 1939.

-She died on 1 March 1984 at Vaxholm Church, in Stockholm County, Sweden.
+She died on 1 March 1984 in Vaxholm, in Stockholm County, Sweden.